Fraud

 History

-Very short history: first recorder instance in 300BC.
+Very short history: first recorded instance in 300BC.
 Hegestratos took out a “bottomry” whereby a lender lends money for a sea voyage, and receives payback (with interest) when the voyage is completed and the cargo sold.
 If the ship sinks or the cargo is lost, the loan is forgiven (so almost a form of insurance).

 Hegestratos planned to sink the empty boat and sell the cargo (corn).
 Didn’t work, downed when he was trying to escape his angry crew and passengers that caught him in the act of trying to sink the vessel.